JinheonBaek/JinheonBaek.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - Received the Sejong Science Fellowship for Postdoctoral Research, 2026-2031
+- Selected as a Gold Reviewer (Top 25%) for ICML 2026
 - Awarded the Presidential Science Scholarship for Graduate Study, 2024-2026
-- Selected as One of the Great Reviewers within ACL ARR 2024–2025 Cycles (Multiple Times)
+- Selected as a Great Reviewer in ACL ARR 2024-2025 Cycles (Multiple Times)
 - Quoted in Nature (2025) for Expert Commentary on AI-Generated Research [(Link)](https://www.nature.com/articles/d41586-025-02616-5)
 - Received the Best Paper Award at NAACL 2025
 - Received the 3rd Place Poster Presentation Award at Citadel \| Citadel Securities PhD Summit, 2025